artefactual/atom-docs/user-manual/glossary/glossary.rst

     :ref:`atom-header-bar`.

   Hex color code
-    A hexidecimal color code is a method of expressing web based colors using hexidecimal notation.
-Hexidecimal notatation is a positional numerical system that uses a base of 16 distinct symbols (0-9 to represent values zero to nine, A-F to represent values ten to fifteen) to represent binary notation in a more human-readable manner.
+    A hexadecimal color code is a method of expressing web based colors using hexadecimal notation.
+Hexadecimal notatation is a positional numerical system that uses a base of 16 distinct symbols (0-9 to represent values zero to nine, A-F to represent values ten to fifteen) to represent binary notation in a more human-readable manner.
 In a hex color code, 6